Locally Coherent Parallel Decoding in Diffusion Language Models: Experiments

-We demonstrate \name's dynamic parallelism capabilities by partially decoding blocks, based on a varying threshold $\tau$.
+While \name achieves substantial speedup with static parallelism, accuracy degradation grows with larger block sizes—an expected trade-off for more parallelism.
+Here, we demonstrate how \textit{dynamic parallelism} mitigates this by introducing partial block unmasking based on a varying threshold $\tau$.
 As shown in Figure~\ref{fig:acc_throuput_dynamic}, \name with a block-size of $B=4$ can bridge the gap to sequential sampling thanks to dynamic parallelism while maintaining a speed-up of $>$$2\times$.
 Notably, a larger block-size in dynamic parallelism ($B=4$) achieves better accuracy-throughput behavior than a small block-size ($B=2$) with static sampling.